bellons91/personal-tech-notes/how-to/How to get CSharp const names and values using reflection.md

 ---
+tags:
-tags: csharp
+  - csharp
+  - reflection
 ---

-# How to get C# const names and values using reflection

 You have a `static` class that you only use to store some constants, and you want to get all the values stored within the class.